borgbackup/borg/docs/deployment/non-root-user.rst

 Backing up using a non-root user
 ================================

-This section shows how to run borg as a non-root user and still be able to backup every file on the system.
+This section describes how to run borg as a non-root user and still be able to backup every file on the system.

-Normally borg is run as the root user to bypass all filesystem permission and be able to read all files.
-But in theory this also allows borg to modify or delete files on you system, incase of a bug for example.
+Normally borg is run as the root user to bypass all filesystem permissions and be able to read all files.
+But in theory this also allows borg to modify or delete files on your system, in case of a bug for example.

-To remove this possible we can run borg as a non-root user and give it readonly permissions to all files on the system.
+To eliminate this possibility, we can run borg as a non-root user and give it read-only permissions to all files on the system.

-Using linux capabilities inside a systemd service
+Using Linux capabilities inside a systemd service
 =================================================

 One way to do so, is to use linux `capabilities